What is mitral valve stenosis?

 What is the prognosis for patients with mitral stenosis?

 The prognosis depends on the degree of stenosis, the patient’s risk factors and underlying disorders, and the natural progression of the disease.
-Mitral stenosis may be mild and present no symptoms or it can be severe and disable the patient.
+Stenosis may be mild and symptomless or it can be severe and disable the patient.
 Complications can be life threatening, especially if left untreated.

 Medications can help in relieving symptoms and preventing complications with stenosis of the mitral valve, but the majority of patients will at some point require surgical correction.